-Delle Donne leads Mystics to first WNBA title
+Bringing it home: Delle Donne, Mystics earn 1st WNBA crown

 Jonquel Jones had 25 points for the Sun and Alyssa Thomas added 21 points and 12 rebounds.

-Delle Donne said the team was aware that the only thing missing from its coach’s resume was the championship and was thrilled to help give him his first.
+Delle Donne said the team was aware that the only thing missing from its coach’s resume was the championship and it was thrilled to give him his first.

-“He’s created such a family atmosphere here that the least we could do is win a title for him,” she said.

 The two shared a long embrace at center court as confetti rained down after the game.